helixml/docs/content/helix/develop/github-apps/index.md

 #### 1. Create your Helix app on Github

 {{< tip >}}
-The AI Spec must be defined on the root of a Github repo with the name `helix.ml` for doing this with the UI.
+The AI Spec must be defined on the root of a Github repo with the name `helix.yaml` for doing this with the UI.
 {{< /tip >}}

 Click on one of the links below to take you to the template creation page on Github: